TeamChallengeG2/SegmentationMRI/README.md

 Since we only have MRI data for 38 patients, we use the Scipy package for data augmentation.
 We implement a small geometric transformation--a random rotation in the range of -10 to 10 degree (same angle for the originial image and the mask).
 After augmentation, we get a dataset that is twice the size of the original dataset, half of which is the original dataset and the other half rotated by a random angle.

-The ratio of splitting the data into train/val/test set is [0.6:0.1:0.3].
+The ratio of splitting the data into train/val/test set is [0.6:0.1:0.3] and there's no transformed images in the test set.

 Since the structure of unet will reduce the size of each dimension of the image by a multiple of 2, we resampled the depth of the original MRI image to 16.
 To save GPU memory, we also resample the image's width and height from 640 to 160/320.
 Considering we need to calculate the volume and spinal length later, we calculated and recorded the new spacing information after resampling based on the original pysical spacings.